Serbia in the Eurovision Song Contest 2015

-Serbia participated in the Eurovision Song Contest 2015 with the song "Beauty Never Lies" written by Vladimir Graić and Charlie Mason.
+Serbia was represented at the Eurovision Song Contest 2015 with the song "Beauty Never Lies" written by Vladimir Graić and Charlie Mason.
 The song was performed by Bojana Stamenov.
 The Serbian national broadcaster, Radio Television of Serbia (RTS) organised the national final Odbrojavanje za Beč in order to select the Serbian entry for the 2015 contest in Vienna, Austria.
 Vladimir Graić was selected to compose three songs for the national final which consisted of two shows on 14 and 15 February 2015.
 Two of the songs were performed by established artists, while one was performed by an undiscovered candidate selected through a scouting process.
 The second show resulted in "Ceo svet je moj" performed by Bojana Stamenov as the winner following the combination of votes from a three-member jury panel and a public televote.
 The song was later translated from Serbian to English for the Eurovision Song Contest and was titled "Beauty Never Lies".

 Serbia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 19 May 2015.
 Performing during the show in position 9, "Beauty Never Lies" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 23 May.
 It was later revealed that Serbia placed ninth out of the 16 participating countries in the semi-final with 63 points.
 In the final, Serbia performed in position 8 and placed tenth out of the 27 participating countries, scoring 53 points.